 Before you start promoting your blog, you will want to make sure it's ready.

-This step is checking everything you have done from previous chapters, from setting up your blog to creating your pages and posts.
+This step is checking everything you have done from your start, from setting up your blog to creating your pages and posts.

 At the start, you will have three main goals for promoting your blog.